indexcosmos/indexcosmos.github.io/portfolio.md

 title: Portfolio
 ---

-Pictures of places I've ventured to and things I've made.
+Pictures of places I've ventured to, things I've made and stuff I cherish.

 ***